A History of the Amateur Woodworking Movement

 A 1990 revisionist study of housing residential mobility argues that residential did not -- as claimed by earlier historians -- decline gradually between the two world wars.
 Instead, nineteenth-century levels of mobility persisted until after 1945.

-their homes.
+Between 1890 and 1940, less than half of U.S. households owned their homes.
 Home ownership declined during the Great Depression, to 43.6 percent in 1940.
 Since the 1950 census, when homeowners represented 55 percent of all householders, the rate of homeownership has increased steadily.

 By 1960, because of the post-World War II economic boom, favorable

-What put the brakes on residential mobility was the impact of the National Housing Act (NHA) of 1934.
-The housing policies launched by the NHA and other New Deal agencies restructured the private housing market -- the instrument was the long-term mortgage -- fundamentally altered the conditions under which Americans purchased and owned their homes.
+The housing policies launched by the FHA and other New Deal agencies restructured the private housing market -- the instrument was the long-term mortgage -- fundamentally altered the conditions under which Americans purchased and owned their homes.
 "Only after the federal government changed the rules of home financing did Americans begin settling in after a century of unabated movement.
 This process took less than two decades and possibly less than ten years."

-(Source: Ronald Tobey et al, "Moving Out and Settling In: Residential Mobility, Home Owning, and the Public Enframing of Citizenship, 1921-1950 American Historical Review 95, no. 5 December 1990, page 1396; "More Householders Than Ever Own Their Homes According to Census 2000" US Census news release.)
+Source: Ronald Tobey et al, "Moving Out and Settling In: Residential Mobility, Home Owning, and the Public Enframing of Citizenship, 1921-1950 American Historical Review 95, no. 5 December 1990, page 1396; "More Householders Than Ever Own Their Homes According to Census 2000" US Census news release.

 Today, two-thirds (66.2%) of America's families own their homes and, among those who do not, a majority rank home ownership as the highest priority.
 For most families, their home is their single largest investment, and -- equally significant -- an important source of security.